publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptA/spt3/m__us_usc_t29_s796f.md

     (a) __In general__

-        From the funds appropriated for fiscal year 2015 and for each subsequent fiscal year to carry out this subpart, the Administrator shall make available such sums as may be necessary to States, centers for independent living, and other entities in accordance with subsections (b) through (d) of this section.
+        From the funds appropriated for fiscal year 2015 and for each subsequent fiscal year to carry out this subpart, the Administrator shall make available such sums as may be necessary to States, centers for independent living, and other entities in accordance with subsections (b) through (d).

     (b) __Training__